mtconnect/standard_doc_generator/markdown_documentation/assets/main_flattened.md

 |Value Property name|Value Property type|Multiplicity|
 |-|-|:-:|
 |{{property(maximumCount)}}|`integer`|0..1|
-{: caption="Value Properties of ReconditionCount"}
+{: caption="Value Properties of ReconditionCount" label="table:value-properties-of-reconditioncount"}

 Descriptions for Value Properties of {{block(ReconditionCount)}}:

 * {{property(maximumCount)}}

     maximum number of times the tool may be reconditioned.

 ### ProcessSpindleSpeed

 constrained process spindle speed for the tool in revolutions/minute.

 The {{property(value)}} **MAY** contain the nominal process target spindle speed if available.
 If {{block(ProcessSpindleSpeed)}} is provided, at least one value of {{property(maximum)}}, {{property(nominal)}}, or {{property(minimum)}} **MUST** be specified.

 The value of {{property(ProcessSpindleSpeed)}} **MUST** be `float`.